Kukki967/PracticalTest/README.md

 Load data from url via Volley in recycler view

-Search by email , name , id and body text
+Search by name

-Sort by email
+Sort by name

 Sample Apk Link :